Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Data contamination

 \section{Data contamination}

-Since our source data is from \citeyear{waldon_vague_contracts_2023}, it is possible that it was part of the training for one or more models in our selected suite of LLMs, especially the larger models (which show the best correlation).

-\Cref{tab:training-cutoffs} catalogs the known cutoff dates for for the models.
+Since our source data is from \citeyear{waldon_vague_contracts_2023}, it is possible that it was part of the training for one or more models in our selected suite of LLMs, especially the larger models which show the best correlation. \Cref{tab:training-cutoffs} catalogs the known cutoff dates for for the models.
 Any model with the exception of GPT-2 may have been partially or wholly exposed to the dataset.